 Storage and serving suggestions: Keep refrigerated.
 While gochujang is not perishable, strictly speaking, you’ll preserve the intended taste if your gochujang is kept in cold storage.

 Gochujang is the base of many savory Korean sauces like ssamjang and bibimbap.
 Try using it to make a spicy aioli.
-Or marinate proteins or vegetables before roasting or grilling.Ingredients: water, organic soybeans, gochugaru, organic koshihikari rice, malted barley, salt, koji spore.
-Allergen: soy.
+Or marinate proteins or vegetables before roasting or grilling.Ingredients: water, organic soybeans (New Covenant Farm, PA), gochugaru, organic koshihikari rice (Next Step Produce, MD), malted barley (Deer Creek Malthouse, PA), salt, koji spore Allergen: soy, wheat.